 2021, Video, 20 minutes 30 seconds

-Hardly Working was produced as part of the European Media Art Platform (EMAP) residency at Werkleitz (Germany), co-funded by the Creative Europe Programme of the European Union.
+This work was realised within the framework of a European Media Art Platform residency program at Werkleitz (Germany) with support from the Creative Europe Culture Programme of the European Union.

 Total Refusal― Artist